bigmlcom/bigml-php/README.rst

 At the command line, run the command::

-    composer install
+    php composer.phar install

-This will install this module and all required dependencies.
+This will install this library and all required library dependencies (but not extensions such as mbstring).

 In your code: